ru-corporate/data-rosstat-boo-2013/DEV.md

 Done or scrapped
 ----------------
+- use config or class Folder in config.py + assemble new Folder class + test [os.path.exists(d) d for d in Folder.paths]
 - data import with inn: test subsetting CSV by list of INN keys
 - data import with inn: provide good inn.txt example
 - data import with inn:exclide inn.txt from git_ignore